 Clinical vampirism (Renfield's syndrome) is a distinct disorder, named after the character in the novel Dracula.
 The sufferers are generally male with onset occurring sometime after puberty.
 The disorder typically begins with the person drinking his own blood and then moving on to others who are not necessarily willing donors.

 Real Life Vampires

-Vampires can be very real, even though they differ significantly from those creatures of legend or in your favorite books, comics, or movies.
+Vampires can be very real, even though they differ significantly from those creatures of legend or in your favorite books, comics, graphic novels, or movies.
 Unlike their fictional counterparts, real vampires are not undead creatures that must hide from sunlight.
 Other than the clinical vampire, real vampires aren't out stalking human prey; they hold down jobs, have homes, and even raise families.